karlpokus/elastic-apm-docker/README.md

 # deploy
 requirements
-- a remote host with docker installed
+- a remote host with docker and docker-compose installed.
+There's a [playbook](https://github.com/karlpokus/ansible-docker) for that.
 - ssh access to said host as root
 - docker group present on host to run sudoless